Aliases for IGF1 Gene

 GeneCards Summary for IGF1 Gene

 IGF1 (Insulin Like Growth Factor 1) is a Protein Coding gene.
 Diseases associated with IGF1 include growth retardation with deafness and mental retardation due to igf1 deficiency and growth delay due to insulin-like growth factor type 1 deficiency.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Among its related pathways are Aldosterone-regulated sodium reabsorption and AMPK signaling pathway.
 GO annotations related to this gene include growth factor activity and integrin binding.
 An important paralog of this gene is IGF2.

 UniProtKB/Swiss-Prot for IGF1 Gene